-Obviously you can apply this fear to any type of creative—I know that I struggle with this as a designer.
-Sometimes I feel that my efforts just aren’t worth it.
+You can apply this fear to any creative—I know that I struggle with this as a designer.
+Sometimes I feel that my efforts aren’t worth it.

 But here’s the one thing I know about self-doubt: some of my greatest work as an artist has been created during seasons of it.
-It is during those times that I am able to dive deep into my heart and emotions and produce nuggets of gold.
+It is during those times that I can dive deep into my heart and emotions and produce nuggets of gold.